 As a Brazilian player, Branco and Junior, both left-backs, were my influential models.

 You played 11 amazing seasons for Real Madrid playing 584 matches in all competitions, scoring 71 goals, and becoming Real’s most-capped foreign player.
 Tell us about your fondest memories of playing for the club.

 I cannot define only one memory.
 All Champions League finals, all La Liga successes, and Supercups.
 But the main memory is my relationship with Real Madrid.

-You have played in 3 World Cup finals for Brazil, winning the tournament in 2002 in Korea/Japan, was this your biggest achievement as a player and what did that feel like?
+You have played in three World Cup finals for Brazil, winning the tournament in 2002 in Korea/Japan.
+Was this your biggest achievement as a player, and what did that feel like?

 The 2002 FIFA World Cup was one of my biggest achievements but not only that one.
 I cannot express with words what I felt in the final versus Germany, maybe the success of sacrifice and dedication.